 All referrals should be first submitted to our main office in Tulare

 Hope Horizon Mental Health, formerly Tulare Youth Service Bureau (TYSB), is a private nonprofit children’s mental health provider, contracted with the Tulare County Health and Human Services Agency.
 Our program takes children with Tulare County Medi-Cal, and there is a Uniform Method of Determining the Ability to Pay (UMDAP, or sliding fee scale) for clients with no insurance.
-Grant funding is also available for some clients with issues related to sexual abuse through United Way, CAPIT, and Children in Need.
+Grant funding is also available for some programs, including for clients with issues related to sexual abuse (through United Way, CAPIT, and Children in Need).

 Unfortunately, not all children will meet the criteria to be seen at this particular agency.
 We are not able to see children that have private health insurance.
 When a referral is made, the intake coordinator will refer to an appropriate source for services as needed if we are unable to see them at this agency.
 Most, if not all children in the Tulare County Child Welfare System will qualify for an assessment as they have Tulare County Medi-Cal.
 Children with “out of county” Medi-cal will be referred to a Value Options provider.

 What should I do if I have a grievance?